gmetais/grunt-devperf/README.md

 Type: `Array of Strings`
 Default value: `['http://www.google.fr']`

 The list of URLs you want to test.
+Don't forget the protocol (http:// or https://), even on localhost.

 #### options.numberOfRuns
 Type: `Integer`